Power League Wrestling: 21st century: 2000–2009

 By the start of the 2000s, many of the original members of PLW had retired and the promotion ceased having a "regular" roster.
 PLW remained a popular destination of the New England independent circuit however.
 The promotion often had to turn down offers from wrestlers due to the limited number of spots at PLW events.
 A number of regional stars had been visiting the promotion since its earliest years.
 Among these were former International World Class Championship Wrestling stars Tony Atlas, Chief Dave Foxx, Robbie Ellis, Gary Apollo, and The Pink Assassin.
 The latter three wrestlers would become semi-regulars during the next decade.
 PLW was particularly popular with older veterans as its events allowed them to reunite with old friends.
 The promotion also showcased talent from Chaotic Wrestling, Century Wrestling Alliance, Eastern Wrestling Alliance, Northeast Championship Wrestling and Yankee Pro Wrestling.
 Its core group of regular performers included Doink the Clown, Evan Siks, Michael Sain, and Rick Fuller.
 The promotion eventually made efforts to rotate wrestlers so as to free up spots and introduce newer wrestlers.
 Future WWE superstars such as Johnny Curtis and Kenn Phoenix also spent their early careers in the promotion.

 Power-Fest 2000 took place in Lincoln, Rhode Island on May 21, 2000.
 The event saw the return of Spike Dudley to PLW where he served as a cornerman to "American Eagle" Shane Simons in his match against Little Guido, a fellow ECW star.
 After winning the match, Little Guido continued attacking Simons until Dudley entered the ring and took Guido out with a stunner.
 This was the second time Dudley, a graduate of Lincoln High School, had visited his home state for a PLW charity event.
 Also on the card both PLW Heavyweight Champion Don Juan de Santo and PLW New England Champion Maniacal Mark successfully defended their titles.
 On September 16, 2000, at Saint Ann School in Providence, Rhode Island, PLW raised almost $2,000 for the Jalen Noon Coulbourn fire relief fund.
 The main event was a Triple Threat match for the PLW Heavyweight Championship between champion Don Juan de Santo, Dr. Heresy, and Chris Venom.
 Heresy won the match, pinning de Santo after a spinning side slam.
 Two featured bouts were scheduled on the undercard.
 In a PLW New England Championship match, Maniacal Mark defended his title against Tim Kilgore.
-The other was a Pier 6 Brawl in which Kid Krazy defeated Gino Giovanni, Hi-Lite Kid, Kash Knight, Little Killer and Vertabreaker to become first-ever PLW Lightweight Champion.
+The other was a Pier 6 Brawl in which Kid Krazy defeated Gino Giovanni, Hi-Lite Kid, Kash Knight, Little Killer and Vertabreaker to become the first-ever PLW Lightweight Champion.
 Sub-Zero won a gold medal after winning the Olympic Battle Royal and afterwards presented it to Jalen Noon.
 Also featured was an intergender match that saw Amanda Storm defeat Jason the Slasher.